saumya-k-j/organizational-authenticity/PART3_README.md

 ---

-## Implementation decisions beyond that reasoning (flagged honestly)
+## Implementation decisions beyond that reasoning

-Three mechanical choices the reasoning above did not settle, surfaced here rather than buried:
+Three mechanical choices the reasoning above did not settle, surfaced here:

 1. **Website emphasis is recomputed, not reused.** Part 1 stored only binary present/absent theme tags.
 Grading by degree requires a frequency, measured the *same* way as the proxy,